Youth Participants

 Youth Participant

 Crystal is a junior attending New Covenant Academy.
-She was born in Honolulu, Hawaii, but moved to Koreatown when she was very young.
-She has been part of the girls volleyball team since her sophomore year.
-She is also part of the Honor Council, which makes rules for the school and also helps to discipline younger children.
-She is interested in art and is looking forward to getting a certificate in origami, as well as in Korean folk painting.
+She was born in Honolulu, Hawaii, but moved to Koreatown as a young child.
+She has been part of the girls’ volleyball team since her sophomore year of high school.
+She is also part of the Honor Council, which makes school rules and helps discipline younger children.
+She is interested in art and looking forward to earning certificates in origami and Korean folk painting.
 Through this experience, she wants to learn more about journalism and acquire skills that will help her in the future.
-This new experience will help her to achieve her dreams of being a teacher because she will learn how to effectively write and communicate with others.
+This new experience will help her achieve her dream of becoming a teacher because she will learn how to effectively write and communicate with others.

 Crystal’s story →